Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: Introduction

-From an economic and practical point of view an important and welcome feature is to consider a set of probability measures $\mathcal{Q}$ which is non-dominated.
+An important feature is to allow the set of probability measures $\mathcal{Q}$ to be non-dominated.
 This means that no probability measure determines the set of events that can happen or not.
-The relevance of this idea is illustrated by the concrete example of volatility uncertainty, see \citep{AP95}, \citep{Ly95}) and \citep{EJ13}.
-However this increases significantly the mathematical difficulty as some of the classical tools of probability theory such as conditional expectation or essential supremum are ill-suited (since they are defined with respect to a given probability measure).
+The relevance of this idea is illustrated by the concrete example of an underlying market model with volatility uncertainty, see \citep{AP95}, \citep{Ly95} and \citep{EJ13}. {For a simple binomial model where the up and down multiples belong to intervals, the set of priors is non-dominated as soon as for one scenario, one of the interval is not trivial (see \cite{BC19}).
+However considering non-dominated models increases significantly the mathematical difficulties as some of the classical tools of probability theory such as conditional expectation or essential supremum are ill-suited to this framework (since they are defined with respect to a given probability measure).
 These type of issues have contributed to the development of innovative mathematical tools such as quasi-sure stochastic analysis, non-linear expectations, G-Brownian motions.
-On these topics, we refer amongst others to \citep{pg11}, \citep{SoToZa11} or \citep{Coh12}.
+On these topics, we refer among others to \citep{pg11}, \citep{SoToZa11} or \citep{Coh12}.